Iluvitari/AZ104-Notes/Practice exam notes.md

 External identities in AAD:
 Adjust guest user settings, their access and who can invite them from , external collaboration settings in users.

+Azure Import/export:
+Can only be done for gen purpose v2 storage acounts, blob storage accounts and gen v1 storage accounts.
+Supported only or importing blob and file, exportin blob